CrypticSpider/dwm-dots/README.md

 7. **Restart dwm**:
    Restart dwm to apply the new configuration and enjoy your dark-themed setup!
-   You can restart by doing CTRL + Q(related on configuration)
+   You can restart by doing WIN + Q(related on configuration)

 # Usage